 This commercial space specialises in Southern African and African art with occasional curated exhibitions.
 AFRONOVA

 Afronova is a Pan African gallery for modern and contemporary art created by Henri Vergon.
 It presents exhibitions of modern and contemporary art from the African continent and also represents artists.
 The gallery has a specialized bookshop with a catalogue of local and international publications on the art of the continent.

 Owned by Alice Pitzer, Alice Art Galleries have two major galleries, in Ruimsig on the West Rand and Tshwane.
 They stock works that ranges from the inexpensive to investment status - R500 000 and more.

 17 Lower Park Drive, Parkview, Johannesburg

-The Alliance hosts contemporary South African and international art exhibitions, usually by solo artists, with recent shows by Wayne Barker, Trevor Coleman, Rene Paul, Clifford Charles, Pauline Mazibuku and others.
+The Alliance hosts contemporary South African and international art exhibitions, usually by solo artists.
 Exhibitions are solicited through proposals.